cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 Proof Type:

-: A property that a proof provides over or or more entries in a Verifiable Data Structure.
+: A property that a proof provides over one or more entries in a Verifiable Data Structure.
   For example, a VDS, such as a binary merkle tree, can support proofs of type "inclusion" where each proof confirms that a given entry is included in a merkle root.

 Proof Value: